Follow

 Licensing

-Create a CEOJuice O365 Account with the following licenses
+Create a CEOJuice O365 Account with the following licenses and provide our team with the credentials for that account.

 1. Power Automate Premium